 Introduction

 The rapid development and increasing spread of mobile devices such as smartphones and tablets have significantly changed the behavior of Internet users.
-Today it is imperative that web content is equally accessible on every platform and every screen.
-This is where responsive web design comes into play, serving as a solution for designing device-independent websites.
-In the following article we will go into all the important aspects and at the end we will provide a compact checklist for an optimal responsive web design.
+Today, it is essential that web content is equally accessible on every platform and every screen.
+This is where responsive web design comes into play, which serves as a solution for designing device-independent websites.
+In the following article, we will address all the important aspects and at the end provide a compact checklist for an optimal responsive web design available.

 Basic principles of responsive web design